Oh Mercy Me

 Named in honor of alumnus and former trustee Eugene Mercy ’55 and his wife, Sue, the Sue and Eugene Mercy, Jr. Gallery celebrates the visual arts through eight annual exhibitions, presenting a wide range of diversity in medium, artistic endeavor, cultural influence and geographic representation.
 Sounds good enough for me to drag Hoang and Damian along to check it all out.

-Lynn Koble is a multimedia artist whose work incorporates sculptural form, interactivity and sound.
+Koble is a multimedia artist whose work incorporates sculptural form, interactivity and sound.
 She has exhibited her work at the Brooklyn Museum of Art, Venetia Kapernekas Gallery and Exit Art in New York, Braunstein/Quay Gallery in San Francisco, The Wolfsonian Museum and Art Miami in Miami, and the Islington Arts Factory in London.
 She also went to Rutgers… Just like my brother!
-Hey, maybe my high school wasn’t so bad (then again, it was $44,000 less than Loomis.)
+Hey, maybe my Delaware public high school wasn’t so bad (then again, it was $63,000 less than Loomis).

 We arrived on a typically gloomy winter’s day and found the campus a bit desolate.
-We watched an overweight student in mismatched sweatpants and jacket drag trash bags from her room across the sandy parking lot to an overflowing dumpster.
+We watched an awkward student in mismatched sweatpants and jacket drag trash bags from her room across the sandy parking lot to an overflowing dumpster.
 The somewhat sad scene just didn’t comport with what Hoang and I expected to see while on campus.
-(Over at Avon Old Farms, all the boys always seem to be in jacket and ties – as long as they’re not playing lacrosse or polo or whatever they do.)
+(Over at Avon Old Farms, all the boys always seem to be in jacket and ties – as long as they’re not playing lacrosse or polo or whatever fancy things it is they do.)

 We entered the Richmond Art Center and found the Mercy Gallery immediately to the left.
 Props to Loomis for good signage out along the campus roads.
 Unfortunately, this is often a rarity with these things.